Mirrorless vs DSLR: introduction

 They all offer full manual control over exposure and focusing and can shoot raw files as well as JPEGs, allowing you to get the best image quality possible.
 In any one sector, such as entry-level cameras, enthusiast or pro models, the control layouts and capabilities are pretty similar.
 Entry-level DSLRs tend to hide away the manual controls under a layer of automation, but it's the same for mirrorless cameras.

-Keep in mind the point about viewfinders, though – all DSLRs have viewfinders, but often cheaper compact system cameras don't.
+Keep in mind the point about viewfinders, though – all DSLRs have viewfinders, but often cheaper mirrorless cameras don't.

 8. Image quality

-- DSLR: DSLRs use the latest and best state of the art APS-C or full-frame sensors
+- DSLR: DSLRs use APS-C or full-frame sensors.

-- CSC: They use the same sensors, but there are also smaller formats for even smaller cameras
+- Mirrorless: They typically use the same sensors, but there are also smaller formats for even smaller cameras.

 It's not just about megapixels, though, because the main factor in image quality is sensor size.
-Full-frame sensors are the biggest and offer the best quality, while cameras with APS-C sensors are almost just as good and much cheaper – and you can get either of these size sensors in both DSLRs and mirrorless cameras.
+With the exception of medium format sensors, full-frame sensors are the biggest and offer the best quality, while cameras with APS-C sensors are almost just as good and much cheaper – and you can get either of these size sensors in both DSLRs and mirrorless cameras.

 But the compact system camera market offers smaller formats too.
 The Micro Four Thirds format used by Panasonic and Olympus is smaller than APS-C, but so are the cameras and lenses, so you need to weigh up what's most important to you - size or ultimate image quality.